GlobalFoundries: Fab 8

 Fab 8, located in Luther Forest Technology Campus, Saratoga County, New York, United States is a 300 mm fab.
 This fabrication plant was constructed by GF as a green field fab for advanced technologies.
 It is capable of manufacturing 14 nm node technology.
 The plant's construction began in July 2009 and the company started mass production in 2012.
 It has a maximum manufacturing capacity of 60,000 of 300 mm wafers/month, or the equivalent of over 135,000 of 200 mm wafers/month.
 In September 2016, GlobalFoundries announced it would make a multibillion-dollar investment to refit Fab 8 to produce 7 nm FinFET parts starting in the second half of 2018.
 The process was planned to initially use deep ultraviolet lithography, and eventually transition to extreme ultraviolet lithography.

 However, in August 2018, GlobalFoundries made the decision to suspend 7 nm development and planned production, citing the unaffordable costs to outfit Fab 8 for 7 nm production.
 GlobalFoundries held open the possibility of resuming 7 nm operations in the future if additional resources could be secured.
-From this decision GlobalFoundries executed a shift in company strategy to focus more effort on FD-SOI manufacturing and R&D. Fab 8 serves a crucial function to supply AMD (Advanced Micro Devices) with CPU Wafers for its Zen line of microprocessors used in the Ryzen, Threadripper and Epyc lines of CPUs.
-The original Zen and the Zen+ CPUs are of a monolithic design which were produced at Global Foundries Malta Facilities in Malta, NY.
-Going forward AMD will pursue a multiple Chiplet Design with the Zen 2 microprocessor.
-The Zen 2 will consist of a 14/12 nm manufactured IO die surrounded by a number of 7 nm Core dies.
-When Global Foundries announced the suspension of 7 nm operations AMD executed a shift in plans transferring production of the 7 nm core dies to TSMC (Taiwan Semiconductor Corporation).
-There was speculation in some quarters as to where manufacture of the Core Dies would take place.
+From this decision GlobalFoundries executed a shift in company strategy to focus more effort on FD-SOI manufacturing and R&D. Fab 8 serves a crucial function to supply AMD (Advanced Micro Devices) with CPU wafers for its Zen-based Ryzen, Threadripper and Epyc lines of CPUs.
+The original Zen and the Zen+ CPUs are of a monolithic design which were produced at GlobalFoundries facilities in Malta, NY.
+Going forward, AMD pursued a chiplet design with the Zen 2 series.
+Zen 2 desktop and server processors consist of a 14/12 nm manufactured I/O die surrounded by a number of 7 nm core dies.
+When GlobalFoundries announced the suspension of 7 nm operations, AMD executed a shift in plans transferring production of the 7 nm core dies to TSMC (Taiwan Semiconductor Manufacturing Company).
+There was speculation in some quarters as to where manufacture of the core dies would take place.
 In AMD's 2018 fourth quarter financial conference call which took place on January 29, 2019, AMD CEO Lisa Su announced the WSA (Wafer Supply Agreement) governing production and acquisition by AMD from GlobalFoundries had been amended for the seventh time.
-The amendment stated AMD would continue to procure 12 nm node and above from Global Foundries while giving AMD latitude to purchase 7 nm node manufactured wafers from any source free from paying any royalties.
-The agreement will run through 2024 and ensures that Global Foundries will have work for its Malta plant for that time period.
-Pricing commitments for Wafers runs through 2021 when it is likely the WSA will be amended again.
+The amendment stated AMD would continue to procure 12 nm node and above from GlobalFoundries while giving AMD latitude to purchase 7 nm node manufactured wafers from any source free from paying any royalties.
+The agreement will run through 2024 and ensures that GlobalFoundries will have work for its Malta plant for that time period.
+Pricing commitments for wafers run through 2021 when it is likely the WSA will be amended again.